Kate Carlson, our Partnership Director, shares how she would spend a perfect weekend in Winona!

 - Lunch would be at Anacabe’s Little Kitchen in Goodview.
 Kirsten knows our names and our orders, and the small, perfectly homemade menu of items is exactly enough to keep everyone happy.
 Cuban tacos, Philly cheesesteak, turkey melt?
 Yep, it’s all good.

-- We have recently tipped our toes into the world of canoeing/kayaking and have fell in love with the opportunities Winona offers when it comes to exploration with the whole crew.
+- We have recently tipped our toes into the world of canoeing/kayaking and have fallen in love with the opportunities Winona offers when it comes to exploration with the whole crew.
 We’d put in at Prairie Island spillway and paddle until a fun sandbar came into view.
-Eventually we’d make our way back to the mainland and have a quick playground session at Prairie Island Campground while canoes are loaded.
+Eventually, we’d make our way back to the mainland and have a quick playground session at Prairie Island Campground while canoes are loaded.

 - By request of our kids more often than not, we would go to the Minnesota Marine Art Museum next where they would make a bee-line to the front desk, comfortably walk right past the lovely staff member and help themselves to the “I Spy” bingo game that we have played close to 1,000 times, but never seems to lose its luster.
 Could it be the choice of freebie from the treasure chest at the end of the game?
 Yes, yes it could.
 At least we get to glimpse a Picasso or Monet while looking for the elusive Corndog.
 (That’s the hardest item to find, but it does exist!)